natix-io/vsdk-cli/README.md

 now to use the `vsdkx-run.py` you can run `python vsdkx-run.py -h` to see the usage

-You can also configure the drawing properties for debug mode by useing:
+You can also configure the drawing properties for debug mode by using:
 ```
 vsdkx-cli app draw
 ```